-From 2007 to 2016, Dr Scanlan was Professional Senior for Occupational Therapy at the mental health service of Sydney Local Health District.
+From 2007 to 2016, Associate Professor Scanlan was Professional Senior for Occupational Therapy at the mental health service of Sydney Local Health District.
 Since leaving that role, he has retained a connection with the local health district and supports allied health staff to design and complete clinically-based research.

 Associate Professor Scanlan has worked in a variety of clinical positions in community and inpatient mental health services.

 Ms Rebecca Singh is a Director of Praktis Allied Health a private allied health practice in Adelaide.
 Prior to this she was the Director of the Integrum program at the Royal District Nursing Service in South Australia which provided support to people with complex chronic condition management at risk of hospital admission.
 She was also the Director Services at the Lifetime Support Authority which supports people who have sustained catastrophic injuries in vehicle accidents.